Mark-Renzi/VR-Treadmill/README.md

 # VR-Treadmill
 Script that converts mouse movement into joystick movement for a VR treadmill.

-This version adds some more features, including sensitivity remapping.
+This version adds some more features, including:
+- Raw mouse input to avoid locking the mouse or hitting the edge of the screen
+- Sensitivity remapping and visualization

 <img width="480" height="434" alt="image" src="https://github.com/user-attachments/assets/0943172c-6350-423d-9f11-d5af8895bde8" />